 (Mona Khalil written and read in Arabic from right to left)

 I am a daughter, sister, and friend.
-I am a first-generation Egyptian-Guyanese-American.
-I spent my childhood in Los Angeles until the uprisings of 1992 led me to Pasadena, CA. For over 15 years, I have committed myself to project, program, and community development work globally.
+As a first-generation Egyptian-Guyanese-American, I spent my childhood in Los Angeles until the uprisings of 1992 led me to Pasadena, CA.

-My purpose has always been clear and simple -- to know the best version of myself.
+My purpose has always been clear and simple—to know the best version of myself.
 Journaling has been a safe space for me since the age of 12.
-I started with pain, love, and hope and mapped the complexity of my youthful emotions.
+I started with pain, love, and hope, trying to map the complexity of my youthful emotions.

-I am an experienced professional across the Non-Profit, Research, Tech, Design, and Education sectors.
-At Tesla, I worked on Global Business Operations.
-I was the Founder and President of Tesla's Intersectionality Employee Resource Group (ERG) while serving as an advisor on the Tesla Diversity Leadership Council.
-At LinkedIn, I worked as a Sr. Program Manager in Inclusion Recruiting and served as a San Francisco Culture InDay Committee Member.
-I was the lead instructor for the Bellarmine University Rubel School of Business for the Social Media Marketing module of the Women of Color Entrepreneurs-Leadership certificate program.
-Recently, I worked as a Senior Consultant for Yardstick Management, supporting management consulting, talent development, and the Diversity and Inclusion (D&I) lines of business with C-Suite level executives.
+I am an experienced professional across the nonprofit, research, tech, design, and education sectors.
+At Tesla, I worked on Global Business Operations, and was the founder and president of Tesla's Intersectionality Employee Resource Group (ERG) while serving as an advisor on the Tesla Diversity Leadership Council.
+At LinkedIn, I worked as a Sr. Program Manager in Inclusion Recruiting and served as a San Francisco Culture InDay Committee member.
+I was the lead instructor for the Social Media Marketing module of the Women of Color Entrepreneurs-Leadership certificate program at Bellarmine University’s Rubel School of Business.
+Recently, I worked as a Senior Consultant supporting management consulting, talent development, and the Diversity and Inclusion (D&I) lines of business with C-Suite level executives.